skypjack/entt/README.md

 # Contributors

-Requests for features, PRs, suggestions ad feedback are highly appreciated.
+Requests for features, PRs, suggestions and feedback are highly appreciated.

 If you find you can help and want to contribute to the project with your experience or you do want to get part of the project for some other reason, feel